Rahanna Juman

 Rahanna Alicia Juman is an ecologist and author who specializes on the wetlands of Trinidad and Tobago.

 Education and awards

 Juman has a PhD in Zoology from The University of the West Indies.

 She has been awarded several post-doctoral fellowships, including the University of Washington's Hubert H. Humphrey fellowship 2010 to 2011.

-In 2002, Juman was awarded a $10,000 prize from the from the L'Oréal-UNESCO For Women in Science Awards.
+In 2002, Juman was awarded a $10,000 prize from the L'Oréal-UNESCO For Women in Science Awards.

 Career

 Juman researches seagrass beds and mangrove forests.

-Juman is the Head of the Environmental Research Program and a Senior Research Officer at the Institute of Marine Affairs in Trinidad and Tobago.
+Juman is Deputy Director, Research at the Institute of Marine Affairs in Trinidad and Tobago.

+She was also recently elected Vice Chair of the International Oceanographic Commission (IOC) IOCARRIBE Board in 2025.
+The IOC is a committee of UNESCO, the United Nations Educational, Scientific and Cultural Organization.